-- 49. Mines were destroyed using open detonation.
-With a view to ensuring transparency, members of the diplomatic corps accredited to Minelandia and representatives of the United Nations and non-governmental organizations were invited to witness the destruction event. - 50.
-With the test destruction having been considered a success, Minelandia will proceed in June 2015 with destroying all remaining stockpiled anti-personnel mines at a rate of approximately 40,000 mines per month leading to a prospective date of 30 June 2017 when it is expected that stockpiled destruction will be complete.
+Mines were destroyed using open detonation.
+With a view to ensuring transparency, members of the diplomatic corps accredited to Minelandia and representatives of the United Nations and non-governmental organizations were invited to witness the destruction event.

+Minelandia will proceed in June 2020 with destroying all remaining stockpiled anti-personnel mines.
+Minelandia has developed a time-bound plan for the destruction of its remaining stockpiled anti-personnel mines, at a rate of approximately 40,000 mines per month leading to a prospective date of 30 June 2021 when it is expected that stockpiled destruction will be complete.
 Minelandia has committed MLD£ 43,345,000 (US\$ 875,000 at current exchange rates) for its destruction programme and has no requirements for external assistance.

-- 51. Minelandia has established a Committee on Stockpile Destruction made up of senior officials from the Ministries of Foreign Affairs, Defence and the Environment to monitor its programme for the destruction of antipersonnel mines, to ensure that destruction respects relevant legislative measures and to report as required. - 52.
+Minelandia has established a Committee on Stockpile Destruction made up of senior officials from the Ministries of Foreign Affairs, Defence and the Environment to monitor its programme for the destruction of anti-personnel mines, to ensure that destruction respects relevant legislative measures and to report as required.

 The stockpile destruction programme will be carried out in accordance with the United Nations International Mine Action Standards on "principles and procedures for open burning and open detonation operations" (IMAS 11.20).
 The programme will also adhere to Minelandia's 1991 Act on Natural Resources, which contains provisions related to sustaining, safeguarding, avoiding, remedying, and mitigating the adverse effects of the use of natural resources, the 2005 Dangerous Goods Act, as concerns the transportation of anti-personnel mines and the storage of them, and the Labour Protection Act, as amended in 2009, concerning the safety of individuals involved in the destruction process.
 As the armed forces weapons testing range borders a Ramsar Convention listed site, the stockpile destruction programme will also adhere to regulations flowing from Minelandia's 1984 Ramsar Convention Implementation Act.

-As previously reported, on 3 March 2003, Minelandia completed the destruction of all stockpiled antipersonnel mines that it owned or possessed or that were under its jurisdiction or control, thereby complying with its obligations under Article 4 of the Convention by its 1 July 2005 deadline.
-However, on 29 February 2014, team of Minelandian People's Aid deminers working in Little District in Western Province discovered an abandoned weapons cache that included a small stockpile of anti-personnel mines.
+As previously reported, on 3 March 2003, Minelandia completed the destruction of all stockpiled anti-personnel mines that it owned or possessed or that were under its jurisdiction or control, thereby complying with its obligations under Article 4 of the Convention by its 1 July 2005 deadline.

+However, on 29 February 2019, team of Minelandian People's Aid deminers working in Little District in Western Province discovered an abandoned weapons cache that included a small stockpile of anti-personnel mines.
 Given the type and origin of the munitions discovered, it is presumed that these were left behind by the Rebel Liberation Forces during the Minelandia's 1996-97 civil war.
 Minelandian People's Aid immediately informed the Ministry of Defence of the discovery of this weapons cache, which in turn authorised Minelandian People's Aid to destroy all weapons discovered, including all anti-personnel mines.
-These mines were destroyed on 3 September 2014 using an open burning technique in conformity with the United Nations International Mine Action Standards on "principles and procedures for open burning and open detonation operations" (IMAS 11.20) and local and national environmental standards and other relevant legislation.
+These mines were destroyed on 3 July 2019 using an open burning technique in conformity with the United Nations International Mine Action Standards on "principles and procedures for open burning and open detonation operations" (IMAS 11.20) and local and national environmental standards and other relevant legislation.

-Type Quantity Destroyed Lot Numbers
+Туре Quantity Destroyed Lot Numbers

 PMN 465 Unknown

 POMZ2 95 Unknown

 Total 560

-C. Anti-personnel mines retained or transferred for permitted purposes
+3. Anti-personnel mines retained or transferred for permitted purposes

-54. The Republic of Minelandia does not retain or transfer anti-personnel mines for permitted purposes.
+The Republic of Minelandia does not retain or transfer anti-personnel mines for permitted purposes.

-55. As of 31 December 2014, the Republic of Minelandia retained 1,224 anti-personnel mines for purposes permitted under Article 3 of the Convention:
+As of 31 December 2019, the Republic of Minelandia retained 1,224 anti-personnel mines for purposes permitted under Article 3 of the Convention: